A GUIDE TO GROWING JADE PLANTBring good luck into your home with these popular succulents

 For stem cuttings:

 With a clean sharp knife, cut a stem a few inches long just above a leaf node.
 Remove lower leaves and allow the cut end to dry and form a callous.
 Small white roots will begin to develop after several weeks.
-Dip the rooted end in rooting hormone and place in a small pot or tray with a mix of equal parts perlite and potting soil, or equal parts sand and perlite.
+Dip the rooted end in rooting hormone and place in a small pot or tray with a mix of equal parts perlite and potting soil.
 Water sparingly.
 Once roots are established, treat as you would a normal jade plant.

 For leaf cuttings:

 With a clean sharp knife, snip off individual leaves flush to the stem.
 Allow to dry for up to several weeks.
 When small white roots develop, the leaf will begin to shrivel and turn brown.
-Immerse the roots in a mix of equal parts perlite and potting soil, or equal parts sand and perlite.
+Place the roots in a mix of equal parts perlite and potting soil.
 Water sparingly until you see a tiny new stem and leaf emerge.
 When plants reach several inches tall, treat as you would a normal jade plant.

 JADE PLANT CARE

-Jade plants succumb far more often to overwatering than underwatering.
-Their native habitat is arid, so the fleshy leaves evolved to act as a water reservoir.
-Water soil thoroughly and allow to dry out completely in between waterings.
-Pour out excess water from saucers placed underneath pots to prevent root rot.
-Water somewhere between every 7 to 14 days, more frequently in summer when the weather is warmer.
+Jade plants die far more often to overwatering than underwatering.
+Their fleshy leaves act as a water reservoir.
+Water thoroughly and allow to dry out completely in-between watering.
+Water every 7 to 14 days, more frequently in summer when the weather is warmer.
 Reduce watering in fall and winter when plants enter a period of semi-dormancy.

 Jade plants are light feeders.
 Apply a mild all-purpose organic fertilizer in early to mid-spring when plants are coming out of semi-dormancy.
 Fertilize at half-strength every 1 to 2 months during the growing season.